CoherentCapital/ProductFactoryiOSSDK/README.md

 ### Installation through Swift Package Manager

+> :warning: **Only supported with xcode 12 and above**: If yoou are using xcode 11 then please use cocoapods for Installation because in Swift Package Manager binaryTargets are only supported in xcode 12+,  swift 5.3

 The Swift Package Manager is a tool for automating the distribution of Swift code or binary frameworks and is integrated into the swift compiler.
 ProductFactoryiOSSDK does support its use on supported platforms.

 Adding ProductFactoryiOSSDK as a dependency is as easy as adding it to the dependencies value of your Package.swift.